Kaiserlift

 The protected area at a glance

-• Location: Kufstein, St. Johann, Ebbs, Walchsee, Kirchdorf, Going, Ellmau, Scheffau
+- The area is surrounded by 8 municipalities: Kufstein, St. Johann, Ebbs, Walchsee, Kirchdorf, Going, Ellmau, Scheffau

 Each and every individual can make a decisive contribution to preserving the beauty of the Kaisergebirge nature reserve.